-A district may use up to 10 percent of their total allocation for administering the Dirt, Gravel, and Low-Volume Road Maintenance Program.
-Administrative funds must be tracked separately for the Dirt and Gravel Road allocation and Low-Volume Road allocation.
+A district may use up to 10 percent of their total allocation for administering the Dirt, Gravel, and Low Volume Road Maintenance Program.
+This number has been established in law and cannot be increased without a legislative change.
+Administrative funds must be tracked separately for the Dirt and Gravel Road allocation and Low Volume Road allocation.
 The primary purpose of administrative funds is to assure adequate funding for technical staff who work on the Program.
 Administrative funds can also be used to cover regular expenses occurred in administering the Program such as travel costs, equipment, and supplies.
 Administrative funds must be spent on eligible expenses as they are incurred; funds cannot be transferred in advance to a separate account.
 Administrative expenses must be incurred within the allotted fiscal year.
 The "banking" of administrative funds for multiple years is only allowed with written permission from the Commission.
 Administrative expenses are outlined in the Commission Statement of Policy Section 11 (Appendix B).
 The district is responsible for keeping accurate and detailed records of what was paid for with administrative funds for a minimum of seven years from the end of the fiscal year in which the expenses were incurred.
-This documentation must be available to the SCC upon request.
+This documentation must be available to the Commission upon request.
 The district is responsible for properly reporting these expenditures in the GIS Program as described in sections 3.9 - 3.11.
 A district is not required to spend any or all of their 10 percent allocation limit on administration.
 Funds not spent on administration each fiscal year must be spent on projects.
 Administrative expense records must be kept for a minimum of seven years from the end of the fiscal year in which the expenses were incurred